LLNL/mpibind/tutorials/llnl/README.md

 ## 2. Flux basics

-[Flux](#5-references) is a modern resource manager for heterogeneous supercomputers.
-While Flux has many features, I will focus on the following simple and commonly used options:
+[Flux](#references) is a modern resource manager for heterogeneous supercomputers.
+While Flux has many features, we focus on the following simple and commonly used options:

 ```